HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       timeoutSeconds: 30
 ```

-Note that there is an exception to the probe target values being not configurable.
-Core provides a `customProbeURL` value which allows its `liveness` probe target value to be configured.
+If you want to configure probe target values, Core provides a `customProbeURL` value.
+With the `customProbeURL` value, you can configure the `liveness` probe target value.

 ```yaml
 # The liveness probe for Core provides a customProbeURL value.